Liopleurodon: Research history

 Hermann Linder also described specimens of Liopleurodon ferox in 1913.
 One of these was a poorly preserved partial skeleton excavated from the Oxford Clay of Fletton, England, housed in Institut für Geowissenschaften, University of Tübingen.
 The skeleton was mounted and missing regions were restored with material from other Liopleurodon specimens.
 Like Andrews, Linder also considered L. ferox to be a species of Pliosaurus.
-Additionally, Linder described some skulls from Fletton housed at both the University of Tübingen and the State Museum of Natural History Stuttgart as specimens of P. grandis.
+Additionally, Linder described some skulls from Fletton housed at both the University of Tübingen and the State Museum of Natural History Stuttgart as specimens of Pliosaurus grandis.
 Linder also assigned a nearly complete paddle to Pliosaurus sp.
-All of these specimens have since been assigned to Liopleurodon with varying degrees of confidence, though the skull Linder attributed to P. grandis that was housed in Stuttgart was destroyed during World War II.
+All of these specimens have since been assigned to Liopleurodon with varying degrees of confidence, though the skull Linder attributed to Pliosaurus grandis that was housed in Stuttgart was destroyed during World War II.
 In 1934, Friedrich von Huene described a partial skeleton from Swabia, Germany.
-He also used Pliosaurus ferox instead of Liopleurodon ferox.
-In 1939, Alexandre Bigot used Pliosaurus ferox as well, assigning some teeth from France to this species.
+As Linder, he also used the name Pliosaurus ferox instead of Liopleurodon ferox.
+In 1938, Alexandre Bigot used Pliosaurus ferox as well, assigning some teeth known from Calvados, in the north of France.

 Lambert Beverly Halstead, then known as Tarlo, published a review of Upper Jurassic pliosaurid taxonomy in 1960.
 He considered Liopleurodon to be distinct from Pliosaurus, noting major differences between the mandibles of the two genera.
 In addition to the type species L. ferox, Tarlo also considered Pliosaurus pachydeirus to be a valid species within Liopleurodon, L. pachydeirus, noting that the two species had differences in their teeth and cervical vertebrae.
 L. grossouvrei was not considered valid, though it was tentatively retained for teeth from the Kellaways Formation.
 In 1971, Halstead published another paper about Jurassic pliosaurids, this time focusing on Pliosaurus rossicus, a species he was formerly unwilling to consider valid, due to a lack of information.
 After reviewing its anatomy, he considered it valid, though assigned it to Liopleurodon instead, based on its short mandibular symphysis.
 Halstead also considered Pliosaurus macromerus, which he had previously considered to belong to its own genus, Stretosaurus, to instead be a species of Liopleurodon, despite its irregularly-shaped scapula (although this was later discovered to be an ilium).
-In 1992, Martill identified a fragmentary specimen belonging to a young adult individual, PETCM R.296, as cf. Liopleurodon sp.; the specimen was found to have at least 7 gastroliths in its stomach and soft tissues, although the specific features of the latter cannot be observed due to poor preservation.
+In 1992, David Martill identified a fragmentary specimen belonging to a young individual, PETCM R.296, as cf. Liopleurodon sp.; the specimen was found to have at least 7 gastroliths in its stomach and soft tissues, although the specific features of the latter cannot be observed due to poor preservation.
+The following year, Nathalie Bardet and her colleagues attributed two teeth to L. ferox, having been discovered in the French town of Villers-sur-Mer, Normandy.